MarkHoeber/tools-tech-syllabus/source/intro.rst

 We will use GitHub to share our work.

 Many of you will use GitHub or a similar system (such as BitBucket) in your future jobs, so this is a good opportunity to learn more about it.
-To get started, create an GitHub account.
+To get started, create a GitHub account.

 :xref:`GitHub Join`

 ..
 Then add your GitHub user name to the :xref:`GitHub Issues` discussion so the rest of the class can collaborate with you.

 We will discuss GitHub in the 1st class.
 Do the reading and watch the videos in the :doc:`GitHub lesson <github>` before then.

 Editors
 ***********************